Structured Genomic Evidence Infrastructure

 Scientific Background

-Resonance Genomics workflows are developed by a clinical genomics scientist with over a decade of experience in diagnostic laboratory variant interpretation, genomic assay design, and clinical sequencing workflow development.
+Workflows are developed and overseen by a clinical genomics scientist (MD, PhD) with over a decade of experience in diagnostic laboratory variant interpretation, assay design, and sequencing workflows.

 WHAT WE BUILD

-Modular genomic evidence infrastructure designed for laboratory evaluation workflows.
+Modular genomic evidence infrastructure supporting assay design and variant review workflows.

 PCR Primer QC Pre-screening